 Research and Teaching

-Dr. Eido has also become active locally in the arts since moving to Nashville.
+Dr. Eido has also become active locally in the arts since moving the Nashville.
 Most significantly, he worked closely with Nashville Ballet to produce the world premier of Layla and the Majnun.
-“Because Nashville is Music City, I was excited when the director of Nashville Ballet contacted me about helping him with the show.
-Layla and the Majnun is the Arab equivalent of Romeo and Juliet and it’s great to see people in Nashville take an interest in Middle Eastern arts and history.”
+"Because Nashville is Music City, I was exited with the director of Nashville Ballet contacted me about helping him with the show.
+Layla and the Majnun is the Arab equivalent of Romeo and Juliet and it's great to see people in Nashville take an interest in Middle Eastern arts and history."

 Early Hadīth Scholars and their Criteria of Hadīth Criticism is a two-volume work on the criteria followed by the scholars of hadith (muhaddith), Hanafī legal experts (fuqahā') and rationalist theologians (mu 'tazila) in the early Islamic period (8th-11th centuries).
 The book is divided into three major sections: an introduction covering the origin and evolution of hadīth criticism; section one on the epistemological approaches followed by scholars in terms of verifying intrinsically the veracity of prophetic reports; and section two on how the prophetic reports can be criticized extrinsically according to their overlap with other sources such as Qur'an, sunna, analogy and legal maxims.